-Wars are only won by having a winning strategy.
+Wars are won by having a winning strategy.
 If you go in willy nilly, you’ll never achieve anything.
 It’s the same thing with trading.
 Managing risk is something that’s talked about a lot.

 However, it’s not always followed.
 That may be a large part of why 90% of traders quit.
 You need to learn basics of the stock market and trading risk management as well as apply them.

 Sometimes the most simple steps are often the most overlooked steps.

 Part of trading risk management is to plan your trades ahead of time.
 Planning your trades before you take them can be the difference between success and failure.

 You plan your trade and trade your plan.
 You’ll find that when you deviate from your plan, it’s often not a success.
 Why?
 You’re letting emotion control your decisions.

 Any good trader knows the price he or she is willing to pay ahead of time as well as what price they’re willing to sell at.
 They have to look at the charts to see the probability of the stock hitting their desired price.